winusebastian/devdocs/guides/v2.1/cloud/architecture/architecture-scaling.md

     -  all `M4 xlarge` for WEB
     -  all `C4 xlarge` for DB
 -  Instances of a specific type and size must be available when scaling.
--  Must balance the usage of instance types & sizes. (how to describe this??)
+-  Must balance the usage of instance types & sizes. (how to describe this?? )

 ## Managing nodes

 Pure speculation beyond this point...

 -  migrating between instance types
--  routing traffic (load balancing?)
+-  routing traffic (is load balancing a part of this concept?)
 -  monitoring
 -  scaling
     - up-sizing
     - down-sizing

 ### Load balancing

+[Database tier scaling]: {{site.baseurl}}/common/images/cloud/scaling-db.png
+[Web tier scaling]: {{site.baseurl}}/common/images/cloud/scaling-web.png